Pursuing education as an adult isn’t always easy.

 - Corporate/Academic Partnerships: Does your employer have a partnership with a local university or network of universities that you can take advantage of?
 For example, here at Concordia, we have a variety of different academic and business partnerships.
 These partnerships allow employees of participating organizations to take advantage of discounted tuition.
 Check with your HR department to see if your employer has any partnerships that can help you get a discount on your education.

 - Scholarships: Yes, there are scholarships for adult learners!
 You just need to know where to look.
 Individual universities may have specific scholarships available for adults, like our Uncommon Scholarships, or you can search for additional outside scholarships that are offered specifically for graduate students.

 Without the right resources in hand, it can be difficult to feel confident about completing projects and assignments.
 However, if that’s the only aspect that is keeping you from pursuing your education, consider this: many universities plan for their students’ resource shortage by making various tools available for free.

 For example, if you don’t have a computer, most universities provide computer labs for students.
-These labs are often open all day to accommodate varying schedule and provide a quiet place to study and complete work.
-If you have a computer but lack access to WiFi, you can also take advantage of your school’s free WIFi through study rooms, libraries, and more.
+We offer labs that are often open all day to accommodate varying schedules and provide a quiet place to study and complete work.
+If you have a computer but lack access to WiFi, you can also take advantage of free WIFi through study rooms, libraries, and more.